it's not just a tattoo, it's a work of art.

 *Use WARM water first, this will help open your pores to get out excess fluids and ointment.

 *When you are done, use cold water to help close your pores.
 This ensures that when you reapply ointment, it will go on top of your skin instead of in it.

 *The first 3-4 days: Rub a SMALL amount of ointment on your tattoo.
-We use System One & Sacred Solutions, however over the counter Aquaphor and Coconut Oil will work just as well.
-This should be applied like lotion.
+We use After Inked, System One & Sacred Solutions.
+This should be applied in a very thin layer like chapstick.
 Too much ointment will cause the tattoo to become soggy and you will LOSE INK.

 *On the first night, you may want to bandage your tattoo with either dental bibs or Saran wrap to prevent sticking to your bedding.
-Do not use any cloth bandages or pads, as the fibers of this material can adhere to your open tattoo and hinder the healing process and cause infection.
+Do not use any cloth bandages, as the fibers of this material can adhere to your open tattoo and hinder the healing process and cause infection.

-*Use lotion for minimum 2 weeks, 1-2 times daily.
+*Use the lotion for minimum 2 weeks, 1-2 times daily.

 THINGS TO AVOID: